 b.
 Dogs must be exercised outwith the Hostel grounds and their owners must immediately clean up after them (the Warden can provide information on local dog walking route).

 c.
 A maximum of 2 small dogs (with the prior agreement of the Warden), will only be permitted in private rooms i.e. not in shared/dorm rooms occupied by individuals not booked with the dog owner.

 d.
 Dog owners must provide all bedding and dishes for their dog, and dogs are not permitted in the kitchen, on beds, seats or other furniture.
 They are allowed into the 'Common-room' as long as no other guest objects, so please ask first.

 e.
 If any dog displays aggressive/unmanageable behaviour, it will not be permitted access to the Hostel.

 11 ACCURACY OF PUBLISHED INFORMATION

 a.
 Argyll Backpackers exercises reasonable care and due diligence when producing electronic and printed materials on Hostel facilities and local attractions.
+It is the responsibility of the guest making the booking, that they have read/noted the room and facilities are suitable to their requirements.
 However, Argyll Backpackers reserves the right to revise, update or make obsolete some or all of the contents without obligation to notify any person of such changes; (b.& c).

 b.
 Despite these precautions and procedures errors, omissions or discrepancies may occur in the preparation of promotional material and information documents (electronic and printed), and Argyll Backpackers accepts no liability for loss or damages incurred due in part or in whole to such errors.